kenanwang/username.github.io/_posts/2020-01-01-neural-model-for-generating-lyrics.md

 [<img src="https://www.dw.com/image/39219505_303.jpg">]

 This project uses LSTMs in Tensorflow Keras to build word based language models for the song lyrics by a chosen author (I'm going to try The Beatles).
 The lyrics come from a [Kaggle dataset](https://www.kaggle.com/mousehead/songlyrics) of lyrics scraped from lyricsfreak.com.

 The model will have two layers of LSTMs with 64 hidden nodes each, and we will try generating text after various levels of training.
-Additionally, this project contains the data preparation, the model building, and analysis of the model and the training process throughout.
+Additionally, this project contains data preparation, model creation, and analysis of the algorithms.

 After 200 Epochs of training the model produced these reasonably Beatlesesque lyrics: